arewhyaeenn/COMP_150_LAB_5_ARRAYS_STRINGS/README.md

 System.out.println("array_2's element at index 2 : " + array_2[2]);
 ```

 This has many implications.
-The most impactful is that, if a method edits an array that was passed in as an argument, the original array is also edited!
+The most immediate example is: if a method edits an array that was passed in as an argument, the original array is also edited!
 To demonstrate, consider the following example:

 ```java
 public class Sandbox